prog4004/I4004-projects/maneuver/README.md

 Manuever is a 4004 project.
-The code is from the NPS in Monterey, Ca. This code was originally written by a student of Garry Kildall.
+The code is from the NPS in Monterey, Ca. This code was originally written by a student of Gary Kildall.
 Do a search for:
   microcomputersol00kern.pdf  by Kenneth Harper Kerns The listing was done on what looks to be a ASR33 teletype.
 It had poor registration on the print drum.